hfgbarrigas/statsd-statful-exporter/README.md

       namespace: statsdexporter
       environment: local

-Mappings match incoming metrics.
-They are applied sequentially and stop when a match is found.
+Mappings match incoming metrics and are applied sequentially, stopping when a match is found.
+If no match is found, the metric is sent as is.
-Match can be viewed as a regex that will be applied to an incoming metric, where wildcard `*` is replaced by `[a-zA-Z_]+`
+A Match can be viewed as a regex that will be applied to an incoming metric, where wildcard `*` is replaced by `[a-zA-Z_]+`
 When a match occurs, the metric will then be split by `.` and $X will get the value associated with the according position.

-e.g:
+Mappings have two actions available: DROP or MATCH.
+The default is MATCH. e.g:

     - match: envoy.cluster.*.upstream_rq_[0-9]+(xx)?